THartmanOfTheRedwoods/Java-Lab-003/README.md

 **Hint:**
 * The modulus operator is the remainder operator and will simplify the calculation.

+Editors note here
+I looked up online to find a way to calculate seconds to Hours Minutes and remaining Seconds cause I got tired of trying to do it myself

 ### Submission
 Follow these steps for submission: